sergekomarov/object-detection-s2ds/README.md

 The project aims to develop an object detection system to identify two types of controllers, Siemens S7-300 and Allen-Bradley (CompactLogix) L24ER-QB1B, in PLC cabinets.

-## Pre-requisites when running locally
+## Prerequisites when running locally

 1. Tensorflow
 2. Tensorflow Object Detection API